 Your personal data will be registered with the purpose of complete the recruitment process.
 Grant Thornton will save the data and information you register and provide us with in connection to your application in a candidate profile.
 Your data is stored for two years after completing the recruitment process.
-The information may be saved longer if we see a possibility for you to participate in another recruitment process thereafter, if you give your consent to it.

 Provided data may be forwarded to suppliers of recruitment and testing tools.

 In our recruitment process we use a tool for capacity testing.
 If your result is below a predetermined level, you will automatically receive a message stating that you have not proceeded in the recruitment process.
 However, such message does not include profiling or assessment of specific characteristics.